vlall/Moses-API/README.md

     }
     ```

-- To translate a whole file, run
+- To translate a whole file, navigate to your /moses-api folder, then run:

     ```
     $ curl -XPUT -F name=@translate_me.txt localhost:5000/upload | python -m json.tool